 How to become a professional photographer?

 There is more to photography than capturing a great shot.
-Professional photographers are also responsible everything that follows after that – retouching, editing, and polishing.
+Most professional photographers are also responsible for everything that follows after that – retouching, editing, and polishing.

 - Technical photography skills.
 How proficient are you with your equipment?
 The more control you have over your camera, the better images you will capture.
 There are a few basic aspects you should consider before snapping a photo.
 For instance, the light, exposure, composition, angle, and the subject itself.
 Understanding how these aspects work together will help you snap exceptional photos.
 After all, photography is less about what you shoot and more about how you shoot it.